Ontario Educator Wellness Retreat

 Please visit the session descriptions section below for details about the amazing sessions Carolynne will be facilitating!

-Julie Read is Take Me Outside’s Program Manager and an outdoor educator, primary/junior elementary teacher, Forest and Nature School practitioner and enthusiastic naturalist with over 15 years of leadership experience within non-profit organizations.
+Julie Read (she/her) is Take Me Outside’s Program Manager and an outdoor educator, primary/junior elementary teacher, Forest and Nature School practitioner and enthusiastic naturalist with over 15 years of leadership experience within non-profit organizations.
 Her relationship to the Land is central to her health and well-being and she continues to deepen her connection to her Celtic roots by spending time in Scotland and learning more about the knowledge of her ancestors, especially through her relationship to the more-than-human world, storytelling and music.
 Julie loves helping people of all ages connect to nature and has experience leading nature wellness sessions, creating and leading a naturalist club for adults, organizing and leading accessible birding events and leading annual Birding with Pride walks in Point Pelee, home of the Caldwell First Nation.
 Julie is deeply passionate about social justice, removing barriers and increasing equity, diversity, inclusion and accessibility in outdoor learning.
 Julie created the Fanshawe Nature School while working as the Community Education Supervisor for the Upper Thames River Conservation Authority and has previously worked as Community Programs Coordinator at the High Park Nature Centre in Toronto and as Program Manager at The Guelph Outdoor School.

 Julie is very thankful to live on Dish With One Spoon Wampum Belt Covenant and Between the Lakes Treaty 3 land, the traditional territory of the Mississaugas of the Credit, land which has been and continues to be stewarded by the Haudenosaunee and Anishinaabeg.
 She is committed to Truth and Reconciliation, learning Indigenous history and languages, honouring Indigenous Knowledge, and building reciprocal relationships.